spice-h2020/SON/.github/ISSUE_TEMPLATE/story.md

 **Ontology/Ontology Design Patterns Relevant for the scenario**

-Suggest a list of ontologies or ontology design patterns that can be used for specifying the scenario.
+Suggest a list of existing ontologies or ontology design patterns that can be used for specifying the scenario.

 **SPARQL Questions**